-Measuring standards used in laboratory for calibration purposes are to be confirmed (verified) by Weights and Measures Office at appropriate intervals (defined by the Weights and Measures Office).
+Measuring standards used in laboratory for calibration purposes shall be confirmed (verified) by Weights and Measures Office at appropriate intervals (defined by the Weights and Measures Office).

-All measuring standards used in laboratory for the confirmation purposes are to be supported by certificates, reports or data sheets for the equipment confirming the source, uncertainty and conditions under which the results were obtained.
+All measuring standards used in laboratory for the confirmation purposes shall be supported by certificates, reports or data sheets for the equipment confirming the source, uncertainty and conditions under which the results were obtained.